ajan890/Notes/LING 1/Week 1.md

 Consider:
   > "Tom has egg on his face."

-In this case, the sentence can literally mean that Tom has egg on his face, or it can also mean that Tom is very embarrased.<br>
+In this case, the sentence can literally mean that Tom has egg on his face, or it can also mean that Tom is very embarrassed.<br>
-Intuition of the hidden meaning is gained from experience using the language, but becomes an unconsious thought after exposure. <br>
+Intuition of the hidden meaning is gained from experience using the language, but becomes an unconscious thought after exposure. <br>

 ## What is NOT Knowledge of Language?